Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-qX71nlh8IZQ.md

 ### Transcript

-> we have a cutscene of jason's ps5 put that on i put it on twitter actually it's there i mean it's also interesting yeah still have black marks on it maybe maybe the ps5 will have to make another appearance in the next patch notes video
+> we have a cutscene of jason's ps5 put that on I put it on twitter actually it's there I mean it's also interesting yeah still have black marks on it maybe maybe the ps5 will have to make another appearance in the next patch notes video
 >
 > [Laughter]
 >